thomasjallerton/nimbus-framework/docs/resources/functions/HttpFunction.md

 * `method` - The HTTP method which triggers the function, e.g. `POST`, `GET` or can be catch all with `ANY`.

 #### Optional Parameters
+* `allowedCorsOrigin` - An allowed origin for CORs requests.
+If want more than one use '*'.
+* `allowedCorsHeaders` - List of allowed headers present in CORs requests. 'origin' and 'content-type' are provide by default.
 * `timeout` - How long the function is allowed to run for before timing out, in seconds.
 Defaults to 10.
 * `memory` - The amount of memory the function runs with, in MB.
 Defaults to 1024.
 * `stages` - The stages that the function is deployed to.